 After briefly explaining the process, the audiologist used some very fine filing paper which looks pretty much exactly like sand paper, and will gently rubbed it on Lily’s skin around her forehead and behind her ears.
 Next they attached the electrodes, normally three to four of them, Lily had three – one behind each ear and then one of her forehead.
 The lines on the screen should start going crazy, this is normal and means the contact between the skin and the electrodes is where it should be.
 The spiking is caused by the immense amount of brain activity which will settle down once baby is asleep.

 This is where the fun part starts, now you must get the baby into a deep sleep.
 They will lower the lights in the room and luckily it’s perfectly fine for you to hold your baby during the test which makes it so much easier!
 I held Lily the entire time and switched boobs half way when she woke up.
 They test one ear at a time so it is relatively easy to cradle hold them.
 I read google posts about how they will need the baby lay flat on a bed and I immediately panicked because no way would Lily sleep like that.

-Once baby is asleep and the brain activity lessens, the lines on the screen will settle down and stop spiking.
+Once baby is asleep and the brain activity lessens, the lines on the screen will settle down and stop spiking and the AABR test can begin.
 The audiologist will insert the probe a little way into the ear canal and the test will begin.
 A click or a pip will be played into your baby’s ear and the brainstem response will appear on the computer screen.
 I tried to watch intently and try and figure it out but it’s incredibly confusing and it’s best not to try and drive yourself insane with worry and wait until it’s over.